Rooms: 3,211, including 436 suites.

 Incidental deposit: $100 per night.

-Pets: Dogs are allowed for an extra charge of $150 per pet, per night.
+Pets: Dogs are allowed for an extra charge.

 Monorail: A free monorail runs from Excalibur to Mandalay Bay and back; from Excalibur you can cross to the MGM Grand and use the regular monorail which reaches the rest of the strip.